jototland/stackedit_workspace/statistikknotater/bayesian.md

 That is, even with infinitely large difference between the mean of the observed data, and the prior mean, the Bayes factor doesn't go to zero, but towards a constant.

+This is a consequence of using a normal prior.

-Conclusion: don't use a normal prior, use a Cauchy prior.
+Conclusion: don't use a normal prior, use a Cauchy prior!

 ### Hypothesis testing for two independent means